return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/ixgbe/ixgbe_82599_c.rst

 Description
 -----------

 This function serves two main purposes.
-First it applys the input_mask to the atr_input resulting in a cleaned up atr_input data stream.
+First it applies the input_mask to the atr_input resulting in a cleaned up atr_input data stream.
 Secondly it computes the hash and stores it in the bkt_hash field at the end of the input byte stream.
 This way it will be available for